hpides/cxlbench/README.md

  * `PersistInstruction` for more details on available options. */ PersistInstruction persist_instruction = PersistInstruction::NoCache;

-/** Number of disjoint memory regions to partition the `memory_range` into.
+/** Number of disjoint memory regions to partition the `memory_region_size` into.
 Must be 0 or a divisor of
  * `number_threads` i.e., one or more threads map to one partition.
 When set to 0, it is equal to the number of
  * threads, i.e., each thread has its own partition.
 Default is set to 1.  */ uint16_t number_partitions = 1;